Benefits of Manual Therapy are abundant, and can help with aspects of health and well-being you may not expect.

 Osteopathic Practitioners treat a wide variety of health conditions through the many systems of the body, including but not limited to musculoskeletal pain, vascular imbalances, nerve pain and dysfunction, and the visceral (organ) systems.

 Much like manual therapy, cupping helps to decrease pain.
 Your nervous system suppresses pain receptors when a stimulus (the cups) are applied to the area.

 The negative pressure (suction) applied to the body manipulates soft tissue to create distinct changes in skin, fat, fascia, and muscle trajectories that help in tissue health, range of motion, pain and movement of fluids within the body.

 Being diligent in your home care can be the difference between staying in pain and overcoming it.
 It's not uncommon to lose motivation or forget aspects of information provided in your session.

 The video bank below is here to help you remember how the activities are performed and to give you fresh ideas on how to do similar activities.

 *DISCLAIMER - do not attempt any of the activities in the videos below unless you can do them pain free or have been advised to perform them by Mike.
 Use at your own risk.

-I have been providing Therapy for the past six years.
+I have been providing Manual Therapy for the past six years.
 My interest in the human body and its potential can be dated back as early as highschool.
 I performed really well in the areas of biology & PE, and loved playing competitive sports.
 It was then that I started thinking about furthering my education to provide a service that was grounded in health and well-being.